46620/dd-training-site/docs/drinks/test-kitchen/mocha-whipped-coffee.md

 # Mocha Whipped Coffee

 !!! info "Test Kitchen"
-    This item is/was a test kitchen item.
-It will not be in all stores or even be around by the time this page is published.
+    This item is a test kitchen item.
+There is no guarentee that when this page goes live the item will still be sold/in your store at all.

-The mocha whipped coffee is very easy to make.

 First, fill the cup with a lattee amount of milk for the correct size.